Revised June 2023, April 2017, April 2010 and February 2003

 Originated November 1987 as Council Resolution CR025

-ACEP asserts that prior authorization rules instituted by third party payers must not pose a barrier to patients seeking access to timely emergency care.
-ACEP further asserts that insurance companies have an obligation to pay for necessary evaluation, stabilizing treatments, and/or appropriate transfer and that an insured patient should be granted the expectation of coverage when seeking emergency care.
+ACEP further asserts that prior authorization rules instituted by third party payers must not pose a barrier to patients seeking access to timely emergency care, and that an insured patient should be granted the expectation of coverage when seeking emergency care.
+ACEP further asserts that insurance companies have an obligation to pay for necessary evaluation, stabilizing treatments, and/or appropriate consultation, admission, or transfer.

-Insurance coverage does not affect the obligation of the physician to perform a medical screening examination and provide necessary stabilizing treatment or appropriate transfer, nor the financial obligation incurred for such evaluation and care.
+Insurance coverage does not affect the obligation of the physician to perform an MSE and provide necessary stabilizing treatment or appropriate transfer, nor the financial obligation incurred for such evaluation and care.